Profile

 I

 He gave his first television performance in 1981, at the age of 10, and became a young star almost overnight.
 Connoisseurs were spellbound by Anand’s luminous rendering of Balgandharva’s gayaki and affectionately conferred on him the ‘title’ Anand Gandharva.
-In the ensuing few years Anand had many successes.
-He gave natyasangeet performances on All India Radio as well on Mumbai Doordarshan and many public performances at various places in Maharashtra.
-He published his first Natyasangeet cassette in 1983.
+In the ensuing few years Anand gave performances on All India Radio, T.V. and in public concerts in various cities.
+He was also invited to perform at the first Brihan Maharashtra Mandal convention in Chicago in 1984.

 I

 Alongside his career in music, Anand has also had a brilliant academic career.
-He figured in the merit list at both the SSC and HSC examinations and went on to do his BE (Electronics) and M.Tech (Computer Science) from the University of Pune.
-At present, he is a Technology Architect with Zensar Technologies at Pune.
+He figured in the merit list at both the SSC and HSC examinations and went on to do B.E.
+(Electronics) and M.Tech.
+(Computer Science) from the University of Pune.
+After working in the IT field with Zensar Technologies for 17 years, now he focuses full time on pursuing his passion, music.

 © www.anandbhate.com